AppleCommander/applecommander.github.io/docs/dev-notes/ant.md

 The distribution file `AppleCommander-version-ac.jar` provides an Ant task that can be used as part of Ant-based builds.

-> Please add a ticket if you would like to see the Ant task maintained.
-As of 1.7.0, there are no packages being produced.

 ## Using the Apple Commander Ant task

 The AppleCommander Ant task mirrors the `ac` command line as much as possible.
 The advantage over using the ant task over simply calling the AppleCommander command line directly is speed.
 It is much faster to call on the Ant task than it is for ant to shell out to the system, fire up a Java instance, and then execute your command.